martinResearch/puzzleAI/README.md

 Instead of using non linear constraints that involve product between variables, we relax the problem by replacing them by a set of linear inequalities.
-We replace a=b*c with binary values by (a<=b)&(a<=c)&(a>=b+c-1). this allows us to reformulate the problem as a 0-1 integer linear program.
+We replace a=b*c with binary values by (a<=b)&(a<=c)&(a>=b+c-1).
-There are several modelling tools that are available to model linear programs from python ([Pulp](https://pythonhosted.org/PuLP),[CyPL](https://github.com/coin-or/CyLP),[Pyomo](http://www.pyomo.org/),[Cvxpy](http://www.cvxpy.org/en/latest/)[Cvxpy](http://www.cvxpy.org/en/latest/))
+This allows us to reformulate the problem as a 0-1 integer linear program.
-But none of these allows to handle array of variables with numpy arrays operations like slicing or the roll function that we are using, and we would have to write loops over array elements.
+There are several modelling tools that are available to model linear programs from python ([Pulp](https://pythonhosted.org/PuLP),[CyPL](https://github.com/coin-or/CyLP),[Pyomo](http://www.pyomo.org/),[Cvxpy](http://www.cvxpy.org/en/latest/)[Cvxpy](http://www.cvxpy.org/en/latest/)) but none of these allows to handle array of variables with numpy arrays operations like slicing or the roll function that we are using in our python code for the simulation, and we would have to write loops over array elements.
 We use our own tool [PySparseLP](https://github.com/martinResearch/PySparseLP) which allows to define easily a set of constraints using several numpy arrays containing variable indices and coefficients.
 The python code to formulate the MILP is in [lemmingsMILP.py](./lemmingsMILP.py).
 We export the integer linear program into the MPS file format and solve the relaxed linear program (without the integer constraint) using the Coin-Or [CLP](https://www.coin-or.org/download/binary/Clp) executable.
 We get: